As an Amazon Associate we earn from qualifying purchases.

 The friction of the band pulling upwards will tug on the skin and create the same unwanted ripple effect.

 Another indicator of an ill-fitting bra can occur with an incorrect cup size.
 If the fabric of the cup pinches or cuts into your boobs, then your cup size is too small.

-This occurs with bras like plunge bras that bring your breasts together, pressing in to your chest and eventually causing your back fat to bulge out of the bands.
+This occurs with bras like plunge bras that bring your breasts together, pressing into your chest and eventually causing your back fat to bulge out of the bands.

-To over compensate, you might tighten the band or straps to flatten the cup gap, thus compounding the issue.
+To overcompensate, you might tighten the band or straps to flatten the cup gap, thus compounding the issue.